sandy5898/AirBnb-booking-Analysis/README.md

 Contribution - Individual

-Presented By - Sampreet Chakraborty
+Presented By - Sandipan saha

 Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.